 - Room or ambient temperature: Must represent the actual product storage and use conditions.
 Typically between 20oC and 25oC.

 - Accelerated aging temperature: To be specified, but typically below 60oC since higher temperature may induce nonlinear changes.

 - Accelerated aging factor: To be specified.
 It is calculated by the following equation:

 Q10: Rate of the chemical reaction, typically 2

-The sterile barrier system that have been subjected to aging are evaluated for both physical properties and integrity to assess whether or not product properties were modified or adversely compromised compared to the unexposed one.
+The sterile barrier systems that have been subjected to aging are evaluated for both physical properties and integrity to assess whether or not product properties were modified or adversely compromised compared to the unexposed ones.
 Mechanical tests such as tensile properties and other physical tests tailored to your specific needs should be considered at different time intervals during the accelerated aging process.